Public Works Project Updates

 Laurel Avenue Drainage and Retaining Wall

-Staff is working with a consultant to develop options for diverting drainage on Laurel Avenue.
-Staff anticipates a first phase of this project to be completed before the of the calendar year.
-To date, preliminary design and site surveying has been completed.
+Staff is reviewing the preliminary plans and cost estimate for diverting drainage on Laurel Avenue.
+Staff anticipates a first phase of this project to be completed before the of the calendar year (berm along Laurel.)
+Piping down Eden stairs to Hawthorne may be deferred to spring 2023 depending on weather..

 Lagoon Inlet Gates Rehabilitation